zvxzdx/runeforge-wiki-ru/core-guides/tools-landing/LtMAO.md

   #### <span style="color:#CF4000">Exception: lol2fbx: Failed: body contains vertices shared by multiple material.

   The mesh contains vertices that are shared by multiple materials, this needs to be fixed in Maya or Blender.

   ---

+   #### <span style="color:#CF4000"> ValueError: min() arg is an empty sequence
+  Editor bud encountered this error but has no idea what it is or how to fix it.

+  Assumption is that something is wrong with the FBX file.

+  ---
   <!--ADD MORE INFO :PRAY:-->